awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 The type of the container\.
 Containers that are specified in your task definition are of type `NORMAL`\.
 You can ignore other container types, which are used for internal task resource provisioning by the Amazon ECS container agent\.
 `LogDriver`
 The log driver the container is using\.
-This `LogDriver` metadata is only included when using Amazon ECS container agent version `1.45.0` or later\.
+This `LogDriver` metadata is only included when using Amazon ECS Linux container agent version `1.45.0` or later\.
 `LogOptions`
 The log driver options defined for the container\.
-This `LogOptions` metadata is only included when using Amazon ECS container agent version `1.45.0` or later\.
+This `LogOptions` metadata is only included when using Amazon ECS Linux container agent version `1.45.0` or later\.
 `ContainerARN`
 The full Amazon Resource Name \(ARN\) of the container\.
-This `ContainerARN` metadata is only included when using Amazon ECS container agent version `1.45.0` or later\.
+This `ContainerARN` metadata is only included when using Amazon ECS Linux container agent version `1.45.0` or later\.
 `Networks`
 The network information for the container, such as the network mode and IP address\.
 This parameter is omitted if no network information is defined\.